andrewdallow/MagentoExtensionAssignment/README.md

           Catalog | Manage Products | Edit [any product] | General

-One then selects Yes or No for the 'Recommended Product' option and then saves the product to set the value.
+One then selects Yes or No for the 'Visible in Product List' option and then saves the product to set the value.

 The database is setup using the sql/training_productlist_setup/install-1.0.0.0.php script.